A Photographer's Top 10 Wedding Day Tips

 Make sure you pick a photographer who takes family photos seriously and does them really well, or you will be disappointed.

-You want beautiful posed family photos that your family can display on the mantle with pride (first photo) and hopefully catch the cute moments between poses when everyone stops paying attention (second photo), and you end up with something far more relaxed and natural.
+You want beautiful posed family photos that your family can display on the mantle with pride. (first photo) and hopefully catch the cute moments between poses when everyone stops paying attention (second photo).

 7) Ask your photographer to pin the boutonnières on the groomsmen

-Most groomsmen struggle with this, which is why I usually do it for them.
-You see gorgeously dressed men with a flower in one hand, a tiny pin in the other, and a look of total panic on their faces.
+Most men struggle with this, which is why I usually do it for them.
+You see these gorgeously dressed men with a flower in one hand, a tiny pin in the other, and a look of total panic on their faces.

 "Which side does the flower go on?"
 "How high does it go?"
 "Do you pin it from the front or the back?"
 "How about I just put it in pocket?"
 And my personal favourite: "I did it!
 Does it look crooked?"

 I usually pin everyone's flowers on, except the grooms.
-For him, I let whoever the designated person try to do it (usually the mom) then take photos while they struggle to get the darn thing on.
-Once I have my photos, I take over and pin his on too.
+For him, I let whoever the designated person is do it (usually the mom) then take my time getting lots of photos while they struggle to get the darn thing on.
+Once I get my shots, I take usually over and pin his on too.